 In the Detention Center, all programs, with the exception of religious based programming, focus at least one of three areas:

-Offerings include guest speakers with motivational messages, educational initiatives like GED preparation, ESL (English as a Second Language), credit courses from Northern Virginia Community College (below), training to receive nationally-recognized certifications in food service and traffic flagging, the SET program (an education and life skills program for men), LEAD (an education and life skills program for women), law and leisure library services, and sobriety-focused programs Alcoholics Anonymous/Narcotics Anonymous and the Sober Living Units, therapeutic community housing unit based programs to help inmates become free from chemical dependence.
+Offerings include guest speakers with motivational messages, educational initiatives like GED preparation, ESL (English as a Second Language), courses from the Inside-Out Prison Exchange Program and Northern Virginia Community College, training to receive nationally-recognized certifications in food service and traffic flagging, the SET program (an education and life skills program for men), LEAD (an education and life skills program for women), law and leisure library services, and sobriety-focused programs Alcoholics Anonymous/Narcotics Anonymous and the Sober Living Units, therapeutic community housing unit based programs to help inmates become free from chemical dependence.
 Inmates also receive the opportunity to attend and participate in holiday and cultural programs that explore the arts, heritage and diversity.